koorchik/perl6-livr-advent-calendar-post/README.md

 ## LIVR and Perl6

 Let's have some fun and play with a code.
 I will go through several examples, and will provide some internal details after each example.

+*The source code of all examples is [available on GitHub](https://github.com/koorchik/perl6-livr-advent-calendar-post/tree/master/examples)*

 At first, install LIVR module for Perl6 from CPAN